U.S. asks travelers for patience amid chaos, long lines at airports

 “Pardon the interruptions and delays,” Trump said in a Twitter post on Sunday afternoon.
 “We are moving as quickly as possible, but it is very important that we be vigilant and careful.”

-His comments echoed those of officials from the Department of Homeland Security and Customs and Border Protection.
-They acknowledged delays caused by the new airport testing policy, but said it was necessary to protect Americans from the virus, which has rapidly spread around the globe.
+Trump’s comments echoed those of officials from the Department of Homeland Security and Customs and Border Protection.
+They acknowledged delays caused by the new testing policy, but said it was necessary to protect Americans from the virus, which has rapidly spread around the globe.

 The Trump administration last week imposed restrictions on travelers from continental Europe, and on Saturday extended the ban to Britain and Ireland.
 U.S. citizens and permanent residents would still be able to return home, but would be funneled through specific airports.